Thinkwise/docs/docs/sf/data_sensitivity.md

 #### Random value

 When this option is used to anonymize the data, a random value is generated that meets the domain specifications.
 This is not user-friendly, and is thus not recommended to use this for acceptance test data.
 Note that when a random date is selected, this date can be *in the future* or *in the past*.
-If there are business rules that ensure a date in the past is used, it is better to select “Expression” and write your own query or use “Sample data set” and add a set with random dates in the past.
+If there are business rules that ensure a date in the past is used, it is better to select "Expression" and write your own query or use *Sample data set* and add a set with random dates in the past.

 #### Expression

 In certain cases, a value depends on the value of other columns or has to meet specific requirements.
-In that case, the option “Expression” can be used.
+In that case, the option *Expression* can be used.
 For instance, if *end_date* is mandatory when *is_ended* is true, then a random *end_date* can be generated with the following query:

 ```sql
 case